Attracting Bluebirds To Nest in Your Birdhouse - What it Takes

 Providing birdhouses, and monitoring them closely to keep other birds out, is something you must do to attract Bluebirds.

 If possible, place your nest boxes on a pole about 5 feet above the ground.
-It's a good idea to use baffle on the post below the birdhouse.
+It's a good idea to use a baffle on the post below the birdhouse.

 These prevent predators such as snakes, raccoons, and opossums from entering the birdhouse and destroying the eggs and/or young.